All Episodes

 But if a kid graduates from high school and doesn't know what the Bible says or what it teaches, I don't mean with any teacher saying, you should believe this from Deuteronomy or you should live by this from the book of Psalms.

-We've stripped that away and said, wait a minute, uh just because government can't play favorites in terms of religion, we are going to banish religiosity and the subject of it from any uh history of uh texts, which is which is horrible.
+And we have stripped that for fear of violating that religious neutrality, we've stripped that away and said, wait a minute, just because government can't play favorites in terms of religion, we are going to banish religiosity and the subject of it from any history of texts, which is horrible.

-Because if if you've grown up, any kid that graduates from high school that doesn't that that thinks that the founding fathers just really liked freedom and really wanted to get away from the British and stuff and have free trade and prosperity and things like that.
+Because if you've grown up, any kid that graduates from high school that thinks that the Founding Fathers just really liked freedom and really wanted to get away from the British and stuff and have free trade and prosperity and things like that, if their education does not contain how deeply religious the Founding Fathers were, then it is an incomplete education.

 Mark Davis filling in for us today.

-It's been a joy all week, and uh Mark Stein feels that way about Monday and Mark Belling does about Tuesday and Wednesday, and it's uh always, always a joy to come in here into this environment and and hang out with Bo and Mike and then Greg Chapin doing the call screen today.
+And it's always, always a joy to come in here into this environment and hang out with Bo and Mike and Greg Chapin doing the call screen today.

 All right, let's see what's going on in Trumbull, Connecticut.

-Tricia, Mark Davis in for Rush, how are you?
+Tricia, Mark Davis, in for Rush.

 Oh, fine, Mark.

-His basic problem is that he's kind of like Ward Cleaver, a little bit boring to people that want the newest latest thing.
+His basic problem is that he's kind of like Ward Cleaver, a little bit boring to people that want the newest, latest thing.

 Bush derangement syndrome.

-Well, I I know, I know, I know.
+Well, I know, I know, I know.

-Uh I thought I recognized the uh the term.
+I thought I recognized the term.

-I I know what you mean about Romney.
+I know what you mean about Romney.

-That really works.
+So that really works.

 It works great.